 Loading a Power-On FPGA Configuration

-The user-area in System Flash may be used to store an Altera raw bit file (rbf) to configure the FPGA at power-on using USB 3.0 Reset Profiles.
+The user-area in System Flash may be used to store a Xilinx bitfile to configure the FPGA at power-on.
 Power-on configuration takes approximately 6-10 seconds from when power is applied.
 A full Reset Profile may also be performed after configuration.
 Programming and setup of the system flash for power-on FPGA configuration may be done using the API or the FrontPanel Flash Programming Tool.

 To build this functionality into your application, the API is used to erase and program the power-on bitfile.
 The Flashloader sample is provided to perform these steps from a simple command-line utility.
 Source code to the Flashloader sample is included with the FrontPanel SDK.
 Called with a single argument (the filename for a valid Xilinx bitfile), the Flashloader sample will erase the first sectors in the System Flash user-area, then write the bitfile.
 It will also setup the Boot Reset Profile to point to this area on power-on.